JiaqiLi404/OpenModal/README.md

   depth: 18
 ```

+OpenModal will first find the config file in the same folder as the current config,
+then find the config file based on the project root,
+and finally find the config file regarding _base_ as a whole path.

+#### External Objects

 When you need to import outer libraries or non-registered libraries, you should use the `{library}` format, e.g.:

 ```yaml